FredAtLandMetrics/corrigible/README.md

       parameters:
           some_custom_param: val1
           note: this makes jinja loops useful!
-          addl_note: this has god-like precedent and won't be overriden by higher-level parameters or environment variables so be careful
+          addl_note: this has precedent over any parameters with the same name defined in the install_cron plan
+          addl_note2: this can be overridden by an environment variable
     - plan: plans_test
     - plan: add_deploy_user
     - files: